 In the aforementioned sections, I compared and contrasted the Netgear CM1000 and Arris SB8200 across multiple parameters.
-I analyzed each of them for the speeds, ports, design, aesthetics, heating or the lack thereof, hardware setup, ISP compatibility, pricing, and several other traits.
+I analyzed each for the speeds, ports, design, aesthetics, heating or the lack thereof, hardware setup, ISP compatibility, pricing, and several other traits.

-That said, if I were to choose and recommend only one, the Arris SB8200 is easily the better bet, courtesy of the massive RAM for cutting through congestion and the additional GigE port that has already been discussed at length.
+That said, if I were to choose and recommend only one, the ARRIS SB8200 is easily the better bet, courtesy of the massive RAM for cutting through congestion and the additional GigE port that has already been discussed at length.